gastonstat/stat20/README.md

-# STAT 2 - Introduction to Statistics
+# STAT 20 - Introduction to Probability and Statistics

 - __Description__: This course is designed primarily as a basic introductory course for statistical thinking.
 It is not very mathematical.
 Neither linear algebra nor calculus is required, although some concepts seem more natural if you've taken these courses.
 You do need to be comfortable with math at the level of high-school algebra (e.g., the equation of a straight line, plotting points, taking powers and roots, percentages).
 The middle of the course involves a fair amount of combinatorics—counting.